bigby-framework/bigby/packages/2d/README.md

-# @bigby/math
+# @bigby/2d

-A collection of math utility modules for building games with the Bigby Framework.
+A collection of Bigby behaviors for building WebGL-accelerated 2D games.